 Develop microservice-based applications in Java EE with MicroProfile and OpenShift

-Building on, the introductory course for Java EE application development, Red Hat Application Development II: Implementing Microservice Architectures with exam (DO284) emphasizes learning architectural principles and implementing microservices in Java EE, primarily based on MicroProfile with WildFly Swarm and OpenShift.
+Building on Red Hat Application Development I: Programming in Java EE (AD183), the introductory course for Java EE application development, Red Hat Application Development II: Implementing Microservice Architectures (DO283) emphasizes learning architectural principles and implementing microservices in Java EE, primarily based on MicroProfile with WildFly Swarm and OpenShift.

 You will build on Java EE application development fundamentals and focus on how to develop, monitor, test, and deploy modern microservices applications.
 Many enterprises are looking for a way to take advantage of cloud-native architectures, but many do not know the best way to go about it.
 These enterprises have monolithic applications written in Java Enterprise Edition (JEE).

 - Attend Introduction to OpenShift Applications (DO101) or demonstrate equivalent experience

 - Attend or demonstrate equivalent experience